SBrannocksxcode/FinalProjectSDEV220/README.md

 Vers3-Vers4.
-Code was updated in version 4 to add a check out and return function for the books.
+Code was updated in version 4 to add a check out and return function for the books. vers6. code was updated to fix bugs and easier to input book titles. vers7.
+Fixed bugs in check in check out function. (before fix it was allowing your to check in books that werent checked out.)

 Author:
 [Steven Brannock/Kayla Dawn Allinger/Adefemi Adegite/Zachary Martin Bergman/Seneiya Cooke]